The Way I Are (Dance with Somebody)

-Composition

-"The Way I Are (Dance with Somebody)" samples Whitney Houston's single "I Wanna Dance With Somebody (Who Loves Me)".

 Critical reception

 Mike Wass of Idolator gave the song a positive review, calling the single "instantly hummable and sweet relief from the endless stream of left-of-center pop songs on radio."

 Music video

 The music video directed by Director X was released on June 1, 2017.
 The fashion for the music video was inspired by vintage movies such as Grease.
 The video features video game Just Dance 2018 which the song is featured on.
+The video has over 250 million views as of September 2025.

 Live performances

-Bebe Rexha and Lil Wayne performed the single together on Jimmy Kimmel Live!.
-Rexha later performed a solo version of the song on Good Morning America as part of their Summer Concert Series.
+Rexha and Wayne performed the single together on Jimmy Kimmel Live!.
+Rexha later performed the solo version of the song on Good Morning America as part of their Summer Concert Series.